Joe Kernen

 Joseph Richard Kernen (born January 6, 1956) is an American news anchor who is the co-host of Squawk Box on CNBC.

 Early life and education

 Kernen grew up in Western Hills, Cincinnati and graduated from St. Xavier High School in 1974.
 He holds a bachelor's degree from the University of Colorado Boulder and a master's degree in molecular biology from the Massachusetts Institute of Technology, where his Master's thesis was on cancer.

 Career

-Kernen came to CNBC in the 1991 merger with Financial News Network, having joined FNN after a 10-year career as a stockbroker.
+Kernen came to CNBC in the 1991 merger with Financial News Network, having joined FNN after a 10-year career in the finance sector.

 In 1995, he became the co-host of Squawk Box.